Breaking Barriers: How Oncolytic Viruses Penetrate Brain Tumors

 Treating brain tumors is one of medicine’s biggest challenges.
 Their surgical removal is often associated with a high risk of complications, as they may impair or damage a patient’s physical or cognitive abilities.
 In addition, many anti-cancer drugs do not pass through the blood-brain barrier, which protects the brain from various agents.
 This also greatly complicates therapy.

-All these factors make it very difficult to treat brain cancer and increase the risk of recurrence or tumor re-growth.
+All these factors make it very difficult to treat brain cancer and increase the risk of recurrence.
 Currently, there is a great scientific interest in the clinical application of the most promising innovative technologies for the treatment of malignant brain tumors – that of oncolytic viruses.

 The Potential of Oncolytic Viruses for Brain Malignancies

-One of the most promising therapies for incurable brain cancer, as well as solid brain tumor metastases, is based on the use of oncolytic viruses.
+One of the most promising therapies for incurable brain cancer, as well as metastases of solid tumors, is based on the use of oncolytic viruses.
 Currently, cancer treatment with oncolytic viruses is administered intravenously or intranasally (through the nose).
 Once the oncolytic virus targets and penetrates malignant cells, it activates the mechanism of apoptosis (the process of programmed cell death), which leads to the death of cancer cells.

 Furthermore, any residual non-immunogenic malignant cells, which are not visible to the immune system, are “tagged” with viral antigens.
 This makes them more likely to be recognized as foreign by the immune system, and open to immune attack.